Wigdo/cv/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
 Welcome to my digital resume.
-My name is Ari Wigdorowitz and I am a final year law student at Monash University in Melbourne Australia.
+My name is Ari Wigdorowitz.
+I majored in philosophy and am now three quarters of the way through a law degree at Monash University.
+I am based in Melbourne Australia.

 If you would like to see some of my academic essays you can find them on my [blog](https://wigdo.github.io/papyrus).
 I also post opinion pieces on 'what it takes to learn Chinese' and philosophy.